Matt Fitzpatrick Betting Profile: The Sentry - PGA TOUR

 1 Min Read

+NASSAU, BAHAMAS - DECEMBER 02: Matt Fitzpatrick of England lines up a putt on the 15th hole during the third round of the Hero World Challenge at Albany Golf Course on December 02, 2023 in Nassau, .
+(Photo by Mike Ehrmann/Getty Images,)

-Matt Fitzpatrick looks for a better result in the 2024 The Sentry after he finished seventh shooting -21 in this tournament in 2023.
+Matt Fitzpatrick seeks a better outcome this time around in the 2024 The Sentry.
+He placed seventh at the par-73 Plantation Course at Kapalua in 2023.

 The Sentry Tournament & Course Info